Preia-Starle/travel-by-locals-web/README.md

 Current features:
 - responsive introductory main page (basic styling + image, video, song, text)
 - button to redirect to a form
-- form to GET user input
+- interactive form to GET user input
 - submit button to save data to local storage
 - successful submit popup alert + timer for redirect
 - onsubmit redirect to display information for the user to review